 R.F.: That’s right.
 But I write poetry for the sake of the Muse.
 I’ve become more and more certain as I grow older that this is the correct metaphor.
 When you write, you are the voice of the muse in one sense, but more importantly, the muse is your voice.

 S.: If you are lucky.
+Or blessed.

 R.F.: The muse is what gives your voice life.
-And there’s no other reason to write poetry, un this day and age.
+And there’s no other reason to write poetry, in this day and age.
 You can imagine that some day in the distant future some other poet will come across your work, like Yeats with Blake -- you can hope for that, but you can’t expect it.
 If you write “for posterity,” you’re writing for something you don’t understand and may never exist.
 No one knows what posterity will be like.
 As for writing for one’s contemporaries, in America, that’s hopeless.
 You’d do better to become a rock star.

 But here’s my fantasy.
 I imagine Trakl, in Heaven, smiling down.
 That is enough.
 I actually got this with Bonnefoy.
 He responded, he was touched, and what more could you want -- as a translator?
 As a poet, well, I don’t really have a poetic style anymore, and maybe I never did.
 Every book of my own has had its own voice; and, if I manage to write my last book before I die, I’ll hope to build off of all of these things I’ve been doing, translations and my own work, and perhaps it will come together.